Privacy & Security

 Server in Germany

 The servers on which your data is stored and processed by us are located in Germany.
 Our provider exclusively provides the hardware for the servers and ensures highly secure conditions in its data centers.
+The data centres are ISO 27001 certified, TÜV level 3 audited and PCI DSS compliant.

 A bit of technical stuff